Table of Contents

 You have an idea.
 You decided to make it a reality.
 You have found the best software development company in the world with an excellent portfolio, rich experience and expertise in your industry.
 You visited its website and left your contacts.
 You go to bed knowing that tomorrow the company representatives will contact you.
 You close your eyes, but you can't sleep.
 You have questions swarming in your head, and the most important one is "What happens next?"
 In fact, the fear of uncertainty is absolutely normal, but that doesn't make it any less unpleasant.
 Not to worry!
-In this article, we will help you to get rid of this feeling once and for all by providing you with a detailed insight what Discovery phase means and why it is essential in our Custom Software Solution.
+In this article, we will help you to get rid of this feeling once and for all by providing you with a detailed insight what Discovery phase means and why it is essential in our Custom IT Solution.
 Meet Angelina Tarashevska, Head of Project Management Office, who will accompany us on this journey.

 In software development, the Discovery stage plays a particularly important role, as it is the initial stage that determines the whole project’s development process.
 At this stage the transformation of an idea into a product begins, and the price of an error is especially high, but all the risks can be leveled with the help of expertise and complex analytical work.
 Let's make an ultimate breakdown of this stage to understand what is going on there!